 Chapter 7 – The p-Block Elements

-The elements from the group 13 to 18 in the periodic table are p-Block elements.
-They have a valence shell electronic configuration ns2np1–6.
-Since we have already discussed the group13 and 14 elements in the previous class, therefore, this chapter will be covering the remaining groups of p-Block elements in this chapter.
+The p-Block elements are the elements in groups 13 to 18 of the periodic table, with a valence shell electronic configuration of ns2np1-6.
+Since we have already discussed groups 13 and 14 in the previous class, this chapter will cover the remaining groups of p-Block elements.